MythicalGames/dgoods/dgoods_spec.md

 ```

 **LISTSALENFT**: Used to list an nft for sale in the token contract itself.
 Callable only by owner,
-only if sellable is true, creates sale listing in the token contract, marks token as not transferable while listed for sale
+if sellable is true and token not locked, creates sale listing in the token contract, marks token as
+not transferable while listed for sale

 ```c++
 ACTION listsalenft(name seller, uint64_t dgood_id, asset net_sale_amount);
 ```

 **CLOSESALENFT**: Callable by seller if listing hasn't expired, or anyone if the listing is expired;
-will remove listing and return nft to seller
+will remove listing, remove lock and return nft to seller

 ```c++
 ACTION closesalenft(name seller, uint64_t dgood_id);